spreedly/kaffe/README.md

 ### Kaffe Consumer - Single Message Consumer (Deprecated)

-_For backward compatiblitly only, you should use `Kaffe.GroupMemberSupervisor` instead!_
+_For backward compatibility only! `Kaffe.GroupMemberSupervisor` is recommended instead!_

 1. Add a `handle_message/1` function to a local module (e.g. `MessageProcessor`).
 This function will be called with each Kafka message as a map.
 Each message map will include the topic and partition in addition to the normal Kafka message metadata.

 	The module's `handle_message/1` function _must_ return `:ok` or Kaffe will throw an error.
 In normal (synchronous consumer) operation the Kaffe consumer will block until your `handle_message/1` function returns `:ok`.

     ### Example